tairasoul/yahd2mm/README.md

 you do not need to have this open in the background for this, it'll open the manager automatically when it receives one without a running instance

-multi-part download mods do not work currently (and i'm unsure how to make them work), if need be download parts manually and put the archives in the local files directory
+multi-part download mods now work, although i cannot offer as much assistance as with regular mods
+  - optional files are not guaranteed to always have the same name, as are main files

+in exchange for being able to do ^, you'll have to manage the mods a bit more manually and uninstall old versions of a mod if the file name changes

 ## tabs